Patient Responsibilities and Bill of Rights

 - To treatment and medical services without discrimination as to national origin, race, age, religion, sex, sexual preference, handicap, diagnosis, ability to pay, or source of payment.

-- To retain and exercise to the fullest extent possible all the constitutional, civil, and legal rights to which you are entitled by law including the right to access protective and advocacy services.
+- To retain and exercise to the fullest extent possible all the constitutional, civil, and legal rights to which the patient is entitled by law including the right to access protective and advocacy services.